simonlast/node-persist/README.md

 This is still a work in progress.
 Send pull requests please.

 ##Install
-1. Put 'persist.js' in your directory
+First, put 'persist.js' in your directory.
+Then,

-2. 		var db = require('./persist');
+	var db = require('./persist');

 ##Basic
 	//you must first call db.init or db.initSync